AvihaiAdler/ftp-archive/README.md

-A close multithreaded implementation of a ftp server [specs] (https://www.rfc-editor.org/rfc/rfc959).
+A close multithreaded implementation of a ftp server [rfc959](https://www.rfc-editor.org/rfc/rfc959).

 ### design
 The server supports both active mode and passive mode and uses a thread pool to manage tasks as FIFO.
 There is no login system.
 Every file uploaded to the server is visible to all users.